-If we didn’t all already believe that used car sales was a dubious business to work for or to shop at, along comes John Oliver to do an epic, as well as entertaining, take down.
+If we didn’t all already believe that used car sales was a dubious business to work for or to shop at, along comes John Oliver to do an epic, and of course entertaining, take down.
 His first concern and the central focus of the episode of his HBO show, Last Week Tonight, is sub-prime loans, which evidently account for one quarter of all car loans.
 This particular installment aired on August 14.

 Given the need most of us have for transportation, I am less concerned about the loan offerings themselves.
 They allow people with poor credit to get the car they likely need to get to a job in first place, as 86% of Americans do.
 And I’ve been there – frankly a high interest car loan helped me get back on track during a tough stretch.